Rosehips / Dog Rose (Rosa canina)

 The Dog Rose has a history of medicinal applications.
 Its rosehips have been used as remedies for conditions such as headaches, sore throats, infections, sciatica, gout, rheumatism, stress, and nervousness.
 Rosehip syrup, in particular, is known for its high vitamin C content and potential immune-boosting properties.

-Safety Note - Rosehips / Dog Rose:
+Safety Notes for Rosehips / Dog Rose:

 It's important to be cautious when dealing with rosehips' irritating hairs and seeds.
 While all rosehips are edible, the safety of the Dog Rose is not established during pregnancy or breastfeeding.
 It is advisable to handle rosehips carefully and consult with a healthcare advisor for any specific health concerns.